pearcej/complex/_sources/SelfOrganizedCriticality/Fractals.rst

 .. figure:: Figures/figure_9.5.png
     :align: center
-    :alt: "Figure 9.5: Box counts for cells with levels 0, 1, 2, and 3, compared to dashed lines with slopes 1 and 2."
+    :alt: "Figure 10.5: Box counts for cells with levels 0, 1, 2, and 3, compared to dashed lines with slopes 1 and 2."

-    Figure 9.5: Box counts for cells with levels 0, 1, 2, and 3, compared to dashed lines with slopes 1 and 2.
+    Figure 10.5: Box counts for cells with levels 0, 1, 2, and 3, compared to dashed lines with slopes 1 and 2.

-:ref:`Figure 9.5 <box_count>` shows the results.
+:ref:`Figure 10.5 <SOC_FIG_5>` shows the results.
 On a log-log scale, the cell counts form nearly straight lines, which indicates that we are measuring fractal dimension over a valid range of box sizes.

 To estimate the slopes of these lines, we can use the SciPy function ``linregress``, which fits a line to the data by linear regression.